nanoframework/nanoFramework.Hosting/README.md

 ## IHostedService interface

-When you register an `IHostedService` the host builder will call the `Start()` and `Stop()` methods of `IHostedService` type during application start and stop respectively.
-You can create multiple implementations of `IHostedService` and register them at the `ConfigureService()` method into the DI container.
+When you register an `IHostedService` the host builder will call the `Start()` and `Stop()` methods of `IHostedService` during application start and stop respectively.
+You can create multiple implementations of `IHostedService` and register them using the `ConfigureService()` method in the DI container.
 All hosted services will be started and stopped along with the application.

 ```csharp
 public class CustomService : IHostedService